Contract-based hierarchical control using predictive feasibility value functions: Contract-based hierarchical control

-We leverage the slack value function as a foundation for a contract that enables the higher-level controller to assess the feasibility of trajectories for the lower-level controller.
+We leverage the predictive feasibility value function as a foundation for a contract that enables the higher-level controller to assess the feasibility of trajectories for the lower-level controller.
 To achieve this, we incorporate the value function into the cost of the higher-level optimization problem \eqref{eq:opt_planning}, resulting in

-The weighting factor $w_{\mathrm{h}} \in \mathbb{R}_{\geq 0}$ can be used to trade-off the violation of the constraint in the lower-level and the minimization of costs of $J^{\mathrm{H}}(x_{\mathrm{p}, \cdot|k}, u_{\mathrm{p}, \cdot|k})$.
+The weighting factor $w_{\mathrm{h}} \in \mathbb{R}_{\geq 0}$ can be used to trade-off the violation of the constraint in the lower-level and the minimization of costs of $J^{\mathrm{H}}(x^{\mathrm{H}}_{ \cdot|k_{\mathrm{H}}}, r^{\mathrm{H}}_{\cdot|k_{\mathrm{H}}})$.